HTTP MitM attack

 Trigger disconnect of network interface on Windows machine

-To flush the DNS cache, followed by disabling interface (disconnect from network), and wait a few seconds before connecting back again
+To flush the DNS cache, followed by disabling interface (disconnect from network), and wait a few seconds before connecting back again.
+The goal of these steps is to trick the use's Windows machine to trigger the process explained in the observation description above.

 This will trigger the NCSI probes process: